Memory Almost Full

-Memory Almost Full is the fourteenth solo studio album by English musician Paul McCartney.
+Memory Almost Full is the fifteenth solo studio album by English musician Paul McCartney.
 It was released in the United Kingdom on 4 June 2007 and in the United States a day later.
 The album was the first release on Starbucks' Hear Music label.
 It was produced by David Kahne and recorded at Abbey Road Studios, Henson Recording Studios, AIR Studios, Hog Hill Mill Studios and RAK Studios between October 2003, and from 2006 to February 2007.
 In between the 2003 and 2006 sessions, McCartney was working on another studio album, Chaos and Creation in the Backyard (2005), with producer Nigel Godrich.

 Memory Almost Full reached the Top 5 in both the UK and US, as well as Denmark, Sweden, Greece, and Norway.
 The Grammy-nominated album has sold over 2 million copies worldwide and has been certified gold by the RIAA for shipments of over 500,000 copies just in the United States.
 The album was released in three versions: a single disc, a 2-CD set, and a CD/DVD deluxe edition, the latter of which was released on 6 November 2007.